attish/lapos/doc/multiboot.md

 with the kernel.
 What is misleading about this is that this approach works in QEMU, but must not be relied on.

+(Actually while fixing this issue, I found another subtle bug that had been lurking around.
+See commit 26cd57e for details.)